Click for ALL Restylane ® (inc Emervel Collection) clinics in the UK & Ireland registered and verified by Consulting Room.

 This brand has a lot of support from practitioners and is currently one of the most popular dermal fillers used in the U.K..

-Since the manufacturer, Q-Med, launched Restylane® in 1996 it is estimated that over 15 million treatments have been carried out worldwide (data as at 2013).
-The product range has since been expanded and now consists of five different sizes of gel particle specifically designed for use in certain areas of the face.
+Since the manufacturer, Q-Med, (now part of Galderma) launched Restylane® in 1996 it is estimated that over 15 million treatments have been carried out worldwide (data as at 2013).
+The product range has since been expanded to consist of differing sizes of gel particle specifically designed for use in certain areas of the face.

 As of 2009, some of the product range is available with the addition of 0.3% lidocaine (Restylane® Lidocaine and Restylane® Perlane Lidocaine) for improved patient comfort.